tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### 2. How Is It Spreading So Quickly ?

-In the second post, we'll ask the really interesting questions related to the Coronavirus and SARS-CoV-2 ( the name COVID-19 is old news :) ).

-In the third post, we'll look at the more *human* aspect of things and talk about what lies ahead in the future for humanity and whether pandemics like this one will become a part of our lives (?!?).
+Later, we'll ask the really interesting questions related to the Coronavirus and SARS-CoV-2 ( the name COVID-19 is old news :) ).
+We'll also look at the more *human* aspect of things and talk about what lies ahead in the future for humanity and whether pandemics like this one will become a part of our lives (?!?).

 ### The tone of every post in this series, unlike those in the past, is going to be realistic, which is code for informal.
 I intend to keep the mood light and upbeat with comic images and GIFs, while talking about a very serious topic that is the cause of these uncertain times.